 where $\mathbf{v}$ and $\mathbf{w}$ are visual and textural features for corresponding items, $\pi$ is the hyper-parameter to balance two parts, so as the $\mu$ in Eqn.~\ref{eq:gp-1}.
 A following work~\cite{Sagar2020paibpr} brought more interpretability to the GP-BPR model by leveraging more item attributes and attribute-level user-item and item-item relationship modeling.

 Despite the effectiveness, these methods only consider the linear combination of two objectives of modeling, \textit{i.e.}, personalization and compatibility, which is straightforward.
 In fact, from the experimental results of GP-BPR~\cite{song2019gp}, we can observe some imbalance between the two parts of modeling.
-Such a result seems reasonable since the two things to model are separate from many perspectives yet are coupling when observed in specific behaviors.
-Just like other tasks making predictions with multiple factors, personalized complementary recommendation needs to capture the personalization and compatibility patterns coupling in real-world data, which may raise many challenges, including but not limited to the imbalance learning problem.
+Such a result seems reasonable since the two objectives to model are separate from different perspectives yet are coupling when observed in specific behaviors.
+Just like other tasks making predictions with multiple factors, PCFR needs to capture the personalization and compatibility patterns coupling in real-world data, which may raise many challenges, including but not limited to the imbalance learning problem.